How can we make our campuses and communities sustainable? Let’s talk about it in the 2nd edition of the ENLIGHT Global Dialogue 2023!

 We all know hygiene is vital for health, but access to quality toilets is also a big social issue.
 In many communities lack of proper bathrooms has been shown to discourage students from attending school.
 Especially girls that?s menstruating.
 Many girls miss out on up to a week of school each month.
 Meaning no access to a toilet apart from spreading diseases, also leads to gender inequality.
 It was on the basis of this problem that the Engineers without borders project sanitation concept for Karagwe schools started.
 Attempting to solve two of the Sustainable Development Goals, gender equality and good health.
 In collaboration with the organization Mavuno in Tanzania and Sandvik, a project team of students from many different studies developed a prototype of a sustainable user-friendly toilet to be placed at a school in Karagwe.
 One of the most important additions to the prototype of the toilet was a menstrual hygiene room to make sure all students can be comfortable attending school.
 This is only one of many Engineers without borders projects but a perfect example of what students actually can accomplish even during their studies.

-Sustainability Summer Schools by students from the University of Gent, Belgium
+Sustainability Summer Schools by students from Ghent University, Belgium

 Three Sustainability Summer Schools were organized in the summer of 2022 for and by students: Climate, Degrowth and Animal Welfare.
 Through workshops, lectures, a field trip, and speed dates students learn 5 days in a row about how to build an equitable society within planetary boundaries.
 These summer schools are for and by students, implementing different and innovative learning methods.
 The educational value of the 200 students that followed one of the summer schools is very highly evaluated.
 Learning not just from academics and academics in the field, but also from each other, getting to know each other, ...
 The exchange between students, the inspiring, hopeful and activating setting and the interdisciplinary learning from each other are the most appreciated aspects of the summer school.
 Interestingly, the summer school once again created a group of friends of engaged students, which the Green Office can regularly count on.